20100215/cubic-splines-calculator/README.md

 - Frontend/UI: Next.JS
 - Backend/Server: R Plumber

-## Features
+## Features/Endpoints

-- **Solve:** Creates the cubic spline polynomials from a given set of points that can be used for interpolation.
-At least four (4) points are needed, and that all the x-values should be unique.
+- **/Solve** Creates the cubic spline polynomials from a given set of points that can be used for interpolation.
+At least four (4) points are needed, and all the x-values should be unique.
-- **Plot:** Plots the formulated cubic spline polynomials based on the given set of points.
+- **/Plot** Plots the formulated cubic spline polynomials based on the given set of points.
+Can only be called after /Solve is called.
-- **Predict:** Interpolates the cubic spline polynomials on a given value of x within the interval of the given points, and updates the graph showing the location of the predicted point.
+- **/Predict** Interpolates the cubic spline polynomials on a given value of x within the interval of the given points, and updates the graph showing the location of the predicted point.
+Can only be called after /Solve is called.

 ## System Requirements